Let’s create something beautiful!

 A brief history of wind chimes to share with your kids!

 Wind chimes were first invented around 1100 BCE in China, when the Chinese first began to cast bells!
 There were also bells without clappers, called yong-zhong, but the kind of bells we see commonly in windchimes were originally known as feng-ling, which translates to “wind bells.”
 Yong-zhong were large bells often used to adorn religious and governmental buildings.
-(Think large church bells that require a dedicated person to pull a rope and ring them.)
+(Think large church bells that require a dedicated person to pull a rope to and ring them.)
 The invention of feng-ling was monumental because it gave people the ability to have a small bell in their own home!
 Windchimes were originally used by religious institutions to draw in positive spirits with the beautiful sound, and to cast away evil spirits.
-The invention of the feng-ling created a way for people to have that same power in their own home.
+The invention of the feng-ling created a way for people to have that same power in their home.
 Now windchimes are commonplace all over the world!

 Did you enjoy this project?
 We can’t wait to hear how you’ve added some color and sound to your lives!
 Tell us how you used your own creativity to add different elements!
 We’d love to see a photo of your design to inspire creativity in others!
 We may even share it on our social media pages!